roidrage/paperplanes/_posts/2014-03-31-the-new-technology-fallacy.md

 ---
 title: The New Technology Fallacy
-layout: single
+layout: post
-topics: smallbiz technology
+tags: smallbiz technology
 ---
 When we set out to build our first product ([Scalarium](https://scalarium.com), now better known as Amazon [OpsWorks](https://aws.amazon.com/opsworks/), we